akzono/standardizer-tutorial-lib/doc/publishing-lib.md

     ![debug](./doc/images/../../images/keypair.PNG)

-    >Note the `apax pack`need the key to sign the package.
+1. When reference the package in your project, you can enter the corresponding pubklic key to verify the integrity of the package.

-1. Users can enter your package scope and public key in the publicKeys section of their apax.yml to detect corruption or manipulation when installing packages.

     ![debug](./doc/images/../../images/addpublickeys.PNG)